EXPERT INSIGHT & TRUSTED REVIEWS

 REASONS TO AVOID

-2022 mid-year update: A new fanless Surface model, the Pro 9, has been released in 2023.
+2024 mid-year update: A new fanless Surface model, the Pro 9, has released.
 It is notably superior with its new processor, graphics, and 5G features (although heavier and thicker than the Pro X).

 The reason we’ve kept the Pro X as our top recommendation is that we’re currently seeing it run at a notably discounted price.
 At the time of writing, the most basic 16GB Pro 9 version is around 30-40% more expensive.
 While it’s a better laptop, we think that most of you will be more than happy with the Pro X’s performance.